 The World Bank’s Early Learning Partnership (ELP) launched the Early Years Fellowship in 2016 to build capacity within countries and develop the next generation of leadership to scale-up investments in Early Childhood Development (ECD).
 The Fellowship has three related objectives:

 i.
 Build the capacity of young professionals in the field to respond to client needs related to ECD, reducing reliance on technical assistance from abroad and ensuring a more sustainable, contextually specific and informed response to the challenges associated with scale-up of ECD services at country level;

-- Improve the quality of early years analytical work and program implementation in countries by increasing the number of experienced professionals available to work with country governments and World Bank teams;
+ii.
+Improve the quality of ECD analytical work and program implementation in countries by increasing the number of experienced professionals available to advise and support country governments and World Bank teams; and

 iii.
 Develop the next generation of leadership needed at the country level to scale-up investments in the early years.

 Fellows work with the World Bank and governments for two years, while simultaneously enrolled in an extensive professional development program to build their technical, operational and professional skills, which includes 20 percent of their time dedicated to coursework, field visits, on-the-job learning and mentoring.
 Fellows receive multi-sectoral training and work experience, working across education, health, nutrition, social protection and other relevant sectors.